Leon Panetta

 Panetta was a member of the United States House of Representatives from 1977 to 1993.
 He served under President Bill Clinton as Director of the Office of Management and Budget from 1993 to 1994 and as White House Chief of Staff from 1994 to 1997.
-He co-founded the Panetta Institute for Public Policy in 1997 and served as a Distinguished Scholar to Chancellor Charles B. Reed of the California State University System and as a professor of public policy at Santa Clara University.
+He cofounded the Panetta Institute for Public Policy in 1997 and served as a distinguished scholar to chancellor Charles B. Reed of the California State University system and as a professor of public policy at Santa Clara University.

-In January 2009, newly elected President Barack Obama nominated Panetta for the post of Director of the Central Intelligence Agency.
+In January 2009, newly elected president Barack Obama nominated Panetta to be director of the Central Intelligence Agency.
 Panetta was confirmed by the Senate in February 2009.
-As director of the CIA, Panetta oversaw the operation that brought down Osama bin Laden.
-On April 28, 2011, Obama announced the nomination of Panetta as Defense Secretary, to replace the retiring Robert Gates.
-In June the Senate confirmed Panetta unanimously and he assumed the office on July 1, 2011.
-David Petraeus took over as CIA Director on September 6, 2011.
+As director of the CIA, Panetta oversaw the operation that killed Osama bin Laden.
+On April 28, 2011, Obama announced the nomination of Panetta as defense secretary to replace the retiring Robert Gates.
+In June, the Senate confirmed Panetta unanimously and he assumed the office on July 1, 2011.
+David Petraeus became CIA director on September 6, 2011.

-Since retiring as Secretary of Defense in 2013, Panetta has served as chairman of The Panetta Institute for Public Policy, located at California State University, Monterey Bay, a campus of the California State University that he helped establish during his tenure as congressman.
+Since retiring as Defense Secretary in 2013, Panetta has served as chairman of the Panetta Institute for Public Policy, located at California State University, Monterey Bay, a campus of the California State University that he helped establish during his tenure as congressman.
 The institute is dedicated to motivating and preparing people for lives of public service and helping them to become more knowledgeably engaged in the democratic process.
-He also serves on a number of boards and commissions and frequently writes and lectures on public policy issues.
+He also serves on a number of boards and commissions and frequently writes and lectures on public-policy issues.

+Secretary Panetta's son, Jimmy Panetta, has held the elder Panetta's former seat in the US House of Representatives since 2017.

 Early life, education, and military service

 Panetta was born in Monterey, California, the son of Carmelina Maria (Prochilo) and Carmelo Frank Panetta, Italian immigrants from Siderno in Calabria, Italy.
 In the 1940s, the Panetta family owned a restaurant in Monterey.

-He was raised in the Monterey area, and attended two Catholic grammar schools: San Carlos School (Monterey) and Junípero Serra School (Carmel).
-He attended Monterey High School, a public school where he became involved in student politics, and was a member of the Junior Statesmen of America.
-As a junior, he was the vice president of the Student Body, and as a senior, he became its president.
-In 1956, he entered Santa Clara University, California, and graduated magna cum laude in 1960 with a Bachelor of Arts in Political Science.
+He was raised in the Monterey area and attended two Catholic grammar schools: San Carlos School (Monterey) and Junípero Serra School (Carmel).
+He attended Monterey High School, where he became involved in student politics, and was a member of the Junior Statesmen of America.
+As a junior, he was the vice president of the student body, and as a senior, he became its president.
+In 1956, he entered Santa Clara University and graduated magna cum laude in 1960 with a BA in political science.
 In 1963, he received a Juris Doctor from the Santa Clara University School of Law.

-In 1964, he joined the United States Army as a Second Lieutenant, where he served as an officer in Army Military Intelligence, and received the Army Commendation Medal.
-In 1966, he was discharged as a First Lieutenant.
+In 1964, he joined the United States Army as a second lieutenant, served as an officer in the Army Military Intelligence Corps, and received the Army Commendation Medal.
+In 1966, he was discharged as a first lieutenant.